Excel Power View (Table of Contents)

 What is Excel Power View?

-Power View is a Visualization tool present in Excel with the help of which you can create visually appealing graphs and charts, dashboards of your own for management, and reports that can be sent daily, weekly, monthly.
-This tool is considered as a Reporting tool under Microsoft Excel 2013 and is available for all latest versions, including Office 365.
-Whenever we think of Microsoft Excel, we think of different tools such as Formulae which makes life easier for an analyst, PivotTables, which can allow the user to analyse the data spread across a large number of columns and rows, Analytical Tool-pack which almost covers all the important statistical predictions methods for forecasting, graph library which is as reach as any other programming language could provide, PowerPivot which allows you to take data from various other sources and actually work on it under excel.
-In this article, we are about to study the same tool, namely Power View.
+Power View is a Visualization tool present in Excel with the help of which you can create visually appealing graphs and charts, dashboards of your own for management, and reports that can be sent daily, weekly, and monthly.
+This tool is considered a Reporting tool under Microsoft Excel 2013 and is available for all the latest versions, including Office 365.
+Whenever we think of Microsoft Excel, we think of different tools such as Formulae, which makes life easier for an analyst, PivotTables, which can allow the user to analyze the data spread across a large number of columns and rows, Analytical Tool-pack, which almost covers all the important statistical predictions methods for forecasting, graph library which is as reach as any other programming language could provide, PowerPivot which allows you to take data from various other sources and work on it under excel.
+In this article, we will study the same tool, Power View.

 How to Enable Power View under Microsoft Excel?

-Step 2: A new window named Excel Options will pop up with various options.
-Click on the Add-ins option so that you can access all the add-in options available.
+Step 2: An Excel Options window will pop up with various options.
+Click on the Add-ins option to access all the add-in options available.

 This will enable the Power View option in your Excel.
 You can access the same under the Insert tab.
 Please find the screenshot below: